Abstract

 Objectives

-To determine whether early switch to oral antibiotic treatment in adults with neutropenic sepsis at low risk of complications, is non-inferior to switching later.
+To determine whether early switch to oral antibiotic treatment in adults with neutropenic sepsis at low risk of complications is non-inferior to switching later.

 Methods

-Participants were randomly assigned to either switch to oral ciprofloxacin plus co-amoxiclav within 12-24 hours or to continue intravenous treatment for at least 48 hours.
+This non-inferiority, parallel-group, randomized, open-label clinical trial enrolled UK adults hospitalized with neutropenic sepsis.
+Participants were randomly assigned to either switch to oral ciprofloxacin plus co-amoxiclav within 12–24 hours or to continue intravenous treatment for at least 48 hours.
 The primary outcome was a composite measure of treatment failure, 14 days after randomization.
 The non-inferiority margin was 15%.

 Results

 There were 129 participants from 16 centres and 125 were assessed for the primary outcome.
-Of these, 113 patients completed protocolized treatment and comprised the per protocol population.
-In total, 9 of 64 patients (14·1%) in the standard care arm met the primary endpoint, compared with 15 of 61 (24.6%) in the early switch arm, giving a risk difference of 10·5% (1-sided 95% CI, -∞% to 22%; P=0·14).
-In the per protocol population, 8 of the 60 patients (13·3%) in the standard care arm met the primary endpoint, compared with 9 of 53 (17%) in the intervention arm giving a risk difference of 3·7% (1-sided 95% CI, -∞% to 14·8%; P=0·59).
-Duration of hospital stay was shorter in the intervention arm (median 2 [IQR 2,3] vs. 3 days [IQR 2,4]; P=0·002).
+Of these, 113 patients completed protocolized treatment and comprised the per-protocol population.
+In total, 9 (14.1%) of 64 patients in the standard care arm met the primary end point, compared with 15 (24.6%) of 61 in the early switch arm, giving a risk difference of 10.5% (1-sided 95% CI, −∞% to 22%; p 0.14).
+In the per-protocol population, 8 (13.3%) of the 60 patients in the standard care arm met the primary end point, compared with 9 (17%) of 53 in the intervention arm giving a risk difference of 3.7% (one-sided 95% CI, −∞% to 14.8%; p 0.59).
+Duration of hospital stay was shorter in the intervention arm (median 2 [inter-quartile range (IQR) 2–3] vs. 3 days [IQR 2–4]; p 0.002).

-To determine whether early switch to oral antibiotic treatment in adults with neutropenic sepsis at low risk of complications, is non-inferior to switching later.
+To determine whether early switch to oral antibiotic treatment in adults with neutropenic sepsis at low risk of complications is non-inferior to switching later.

 Methods

-Participants were randomly assigned to either switch to oral ciprofloxacin plus co-amoxiclav within 12-24 hours or to continue intravenous treatment for at least 48 hours.
+This non-inferiority, parallel-group, randomized, open-label clinical trial enrolled UK adults hospitalized with neutropenic sepsis.
+Participants were randomly assigned to either switch to oral ciprofloxacin plus co-amoxiclav within 12–24 hours or to continue intravenous treatment for at least 48 hours.
 The primary outcome was a composite measure of treatment failure, 14 days after randomization.
 The non-inferiority margin was 15%.

 Results

 There were 129 participants from 16 centres and 125 were assessed for the primary outcome.
-Of these, 113 patients completed protocolized treatment and comprised the per protocol population.
-In total, 9 of 64 patients (14·1%) in the standard care arm met the primary endpoint, compared with 15 of 61 (24.6%) in the early switch arm, giving a risk difference of 10·5% (1-sided 95% CI, -∞% to 22%; P=0·14).
-In the per protocol population, 8 of the 60 patients (13·3%) in the standard care arm met the primary endpoint, compared with 9 of 53 (17%) in the intervention arm giving a risk difference of 3·7% (1-sided 95% CI, -∞% to 14·8%; P=0·59).
-Duration of hospital stay was shorter in the intervention arm (median 2 [IQR 2,3] vs. 3 days [IQR 2,4]; P=0·002).
+Of these, 113 patients completed protocolized treatment and comprised the per-protocol population.
+In total, 9 (14.1%) of 64 patients in the standard care arm met the primary end point, compared with 15 (24.6%) of 61 in the early switch arm, giving a risk difference of 10.5% (1-sided 95% CI, −∞% to 22%; p 0.14).
+In the per-protocol population, 8 (13.3%) of the 60 patients in the standard care arm met the primary end point, compared with 9 (17%) of 53 in the intervention arm giving a risk difference of 3.7% (one-sided 95% CI, −∞% to 14.8%; p 0.59).
+Duration of hospital stay was shorter in the intervention arm (median 2 [inter-quartile range (IQR) 2–3] vs. 3 days [IQR 2–4]; p 0.002).

 Original language | English |